-SOCI 3336 Social Inequality TIME: Fall: WEB (001) INSTRUCTOR: Dorothy Kalanzi DESCRIPTION Examines the processes, characteristics, and consequences of social inequality in society.
+SOCI 3336 Social Inequality TIME: Fall: 001 WEB INSTRUCTOR: ТВА DESCRIPTION Examines the processes, characteristics, and consequences of social inequality in society.
 Topics include the social class structure, status groups, and elite power structure as they influence people's life chances.
 PREQUISITES Requires permission from DS minor director REQUIREMENTS There will be 3 examinations assessing all covered material from course readings, lectures, movies and related activities.
 Each examination will be worth 100 points.
 Students must complete all three exams to pass this course.
 POTENTIAL TEXTS Social Inequality.
 ISBN: 9781323394205.
 Available at the UTA Book Store

-SOCI 4320 Medical Sociology TIME: Summer I: WEB Fall: WEB (001) (002) INSTRUCTOR: Dorothy Kalanzi (001 & 002) DESCRIPTION The relationships between different societies and social groups and their incidence of disease and mortality.
+SOCI 4320 Medical Sociology TIME: 001 WEB 002 WEB INSTRUCTOR: Dorothy Kalanzi DESCRIPTION The relationships between different societies and social groups and their incidence of disease and mortality.
 Also examines culture-related causes of disease and treatment approaches, medicine as an occupation, healer-patient relationships, and modern hospitals as bureaucratic organizations.

-SOCW 3307 Diverse Populations TIME: Summer: 11-week TuTh 10:30 am-12:20 pm (001) MW 10:30 am-12:20 pm (002) MW 6-7:50 pm Fall: Multiple Times (Mix of Fully online 1, Hybrid 2, & Fully online 2) INSTRUCTOR: TBA DESCRIPTION Introduction to theoretical, practical, and policy issues related to diverse populations.
+SOCW 3307 Diverse Populations TIME: Summer: 11-week: 007 MW 6-7:50 pm 11-week: 008 WEB INSTRUCTOR: ТВА

+11-week: 009 WEB Fall: Multiple Times DESCRIPTION Introduction to theoretical, practical, and policy issues related to diverse populations.
 Historical, political, and socioeconomic forces are examined that maintain discriminatory and oppressive values, attitudes, and behaviors in society and in all levels of organizational behavior.
 This course is required for admission to the Bachelor of Social Work (BSW) program.
 Formerly offered as SOCW 3317.
 PREQUISITES Requires permission from DS minor director if not a SOCW major.

-SPED 3301 Characteristics of Individuals with Disabilties TIME: Fall: Tu 2-4:50 pm (Hybrid 2) INSTRUCTOR: TBA DESCRIPTION This course focuses on the characteristics of students with mild disabilities and their (a) related academic and social outcomes, and (b) implications for assessment and intervention.
+SPED 3301 Characteristics of Individuals with Disabilities TIME: Summer: 7-week: 001 WEB 7-week: 002 WEB INSTRUCTOR: ТВА DESCRIPTION This course focuses on the characteristics of students with mild disabilities and their (a) related academic and social outcomes, and (b) implications for assessment and intervention.
 The course is specifically designed for students who seek certification in teaching children with mild disabilities, to include children who are defined by Federal and state regulations as experiencing learning disabilities (LD), intellectual disability (ID), emotional and/or behavioral disabilities (EBD), and attention deficit disorders/hyperactivity disorders (ADD/ADHD).
-PREQUISITES Requires permission from DS minor director
+PREQUISITES Requires permission from DS Minor Director if not a SPED major

-THEA 3351 Robots, Digital Humanities & Theatre TIME: MWF 9-9:50 am (Fully online option 1) INSTRUCTOR: Julienne Greer DESCRIPTION Lecture and applied practices of the emerging emotional interaction between robots and humans utilizing theatrical methodologies.
+THEA 3351 Robots, Digital Humanities & Theatre

+TIME: MWF 9-9:50 am INSTRUCTOR: Julienne Greer DESCRIPTION Lecture and applied practices of the emerging emotional interaction between robots and humans utilizing theatrical methodologies.
 Course will emphasize human and robot interactions from interdisciplinary approaches including cultural, historical, sociological, health-care, performing arts, and disability studies frameworks.
 Requirements Discussion in moderated Socratic method, final research project, written assignments on weekly robotics updates.
 Potential Texts RUR by Karel Capek; Alone Together by Sherry Turkle (2011) Readings online: peer-reviewed articles, journals, and others